iltuoconsulenteit/DocCropper/README.md

 - A small margin is applied around each image so nothing touches the page edges
 - Change the interface language (Italian translation included)
 - The layout is responsive so DocCropper works well on smartphones and tablets
+- Mobile view keeps the Help and Purchase buttons on one line and centers the footer branding

 JavaScript logic is contained in `static/app.js`.